-There are also studies that focus on the study of performance storage platforms in the cloud.
-Zhao et al. [11] compares the I/O performance of S3FS, HDFS, and FusionFS [12].
-As demonstrated in the experimental evaluation conducted in this paper, the performance obtained by Hercules equals or exceeds S3FS.
+Other studies have been focused on the study of performance of storage services provided on clouds environments.
+Zhao et al. [20] compares the I/O performance of S3FS, HDFS, and FusionFS [21] while our focus is on the less studied performance of Azure Storage.
+As demonstrated in the experimental evaluation conducted in this paper, the performance obtained by Hercules equals or exceeds Azure Storage.